mozilla-releng/scriptworker/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Relengworker could always use more documentation, whether as part of the
+Scriptworker could always use more documentation, whether as part of the
-official relengworker docs, in docstrings, or even on the web in blog posts,
+official scriptworker docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback